ttqf975414890/UserInfoManagementSystem/README.md

 # UserInfoManagementSystem
 作者：计算机 1701　叶文滔　1711640118

+- **Attention: I have found some problems on version 4.1.1, you have to create database manually before using.
+So use 4.2 version instead.**
-- **Attention: All Source Code is encoded in UTF-8**
+- **All Source Code is encoded in UTF-8.**
 - To run this program, you should have installed `java 1.8.0 (or else)` on your system.
-If you want to run version 4.1, you should have another `MySQL 5.1` on your system.
+If you want to run version 4.1, you should have another `MySQL 5.1` server.

 ## 1. Product Manual
 ![pic](https://raw.githubusercontent.com/ttqf975414890/UserInfoManagementSystem/master/GUI_运行截图.png)
-UIMS is a simple `user information management system` for students, which can storage 4 columns of datas for a large quantity of students.
+UIMS is a simple `user information management system` for students and workers, which can storage a large quantity of students and workers through MySQL.

 Instead of using the traditional *(task given)* GUI, this program simplified the GUI that brings you a better sense just like using a Excel table.